How To Control Cherry Shrimp Population?

 cherry shrimp predators

 Most predator fish will only go for the baby shrimps or nib at the adult ones.
-If you are planning to add predator fish in the tank, make sure there are enough plants and moss.
+If you are planning to add predator fish to the tank, make sure there are enough plants and moss.
 Otherwise, your shrimp colony can get from ‘too many’ to ‘nothing’ within a couple of weeks.

 Here are some popular choices for predator fish: